jonnypeace/rygex/README.md

 After seeking some feedback on pygrep, pygrep might not be the right tool for every job, but what is?
 Anyway, I have some performance stats at the bottom of the page.

+## Features I'd like to add or improve

+* improve docstrings
+* debug to the point where I feel I can create a stable branch

 ## Basic Rules

 * Required args are at least --start or --pyreg otherwise the programme won't do anything